Skip to Main Content

 Virtual Machines

-They are two kinds of Virtual machines facility in the department.
-Virtual Machines using for Academic use and virtual machines for instructional and research needs.
-Below are descriptions of LCSR runs virtual machines.
+There are two kinds of Virtual machine facilities in the department.
+Virtual Machines are used for Academic and virtual machines for instructional and research needs.
+Below are descriptions of LCSR running virtual machines.

-LCSR runs a large number of virtual machines, both for its own internal use, and for a variety of instructional and research needs.
+LCSR runs many virtual machines, both for its internal use and for various instructional and research needs.
 VMs can use CentOS, Ubuntu, or Windows.
-Typically faculty/staff asked for special VMs and users who runs/request VMs act as their own system administrators, but LCSR is willing to do updates for system software.
+Typically, faculty/staff are asked for special VMs, and users who run/request VMs act as their system administrators, but LCSR is willing to do updates for system software.

 • There are two 1 TB servers hosting VMs for instructional and student needs.
 These are commonly used in courses that have requirements not met by shared instructional systems.

-• Most commonly LCSR staff will work with the instructor to configure appropriate software, and then will duplicate a master copy for each student or student team.
-There is a web interface that allows students to start, stop, and restore their VM to its initial configuration.
-Grad students may request personal VMs if needed for their own projects.
+• Most commonly, LCSR staff will work with the instructor to configure appropriate software and duplicate a master copy for each student or student team.
+A web interface allows students to start, stop, and restore their VM to its initial configuration.
+Grad students may request personal VMs if needed for their projects.

-• There are servers running VMware ESXi.
-These are used for a variety of services, such as web servers and administrative applications.
-LCSR infrastructure such as the Kerberos servers also run on these VMs.
+• servers are running VMware ESXi.
+These are used for various services, such as web servers and administrative applications.
+LCSR infrastructure, such as the Kerberos servers, also runs on these VMs.
 Faculty may request VMs for their use.
-They’re commonly used for special purpose servers, and for applications in support of research projects.
+They’re commonly used for special-purpose servers and applications supporting research projects.
+Note: As of 2024, we are moving to open-source KVM products and away from VMWare products due to expensive and confusing licenses.

-• There is a WordPress system set up to host web sites for research projects.
-It has a web interface that will allow faculty to create and administer their own sites, using templates that default to Rutgers standards, but can be customized.
+• There is a WordPress system set up to host websites for research projects.
+It has a web interface allowing faculty to create and administer their sites using templates that default to Rutgers standards but can be customized.
 For more information, see Computer Science Web Hosting.
 (You can also make web pages available by putting them in public_html on our shared computer systems.
 See Publishing web pages or CS Homepage Manager for more info)

 Hackerspace